Rose Perea, Phd

 • Investigated time series data of variable stars from Kepler mission. • Performed Fourier analysis with Period04 software. • Limited work with BRUCE code in modeling stars.
 Goal was to obtain synthetic spectra created by BRUCE thatwould be comparable to the Kepler data.

-Rose Perea, Phd Skills
+Rose Perea, Phd education

-Frequently Asked Questions about Rose Perea, Phd
+Frequently asked questions about Rose Perea, Phd

 What company does Rose Perea, Phd work for?

-Rose Perea, Phd works for Pacific Northwest National Laboratory
+Rose Perea, Phd works for Pacific Northwest National Laboratory.

 What is Rose Perea, Phd's email address?